shrikeh/teapot/README.md

 ## Using the TeapotException

-The `TeapotException` is very straightforward.
+The `HttpException` is very straightforward.
 It simply is a named exception to aid verbosity:

     <?php

-    use \Teapot\TeapotException;
+    use \Teapot\HttpException;
     use \Teapot\StatusCode;

-    throw new TeapotException('Sorry this page does not exist!', StatusCode::NOT_FOUND);
+    throw new HttpException('Sorry this page does not exist!', StatusCode::NOT_FOUND);

 The exception itself uses the `StatusCode` interface, allowing you to avoid manually and explicitly importing it if you prefer:

     <?php

-    use \Teapot\TeapotException;
+    use \Teapot\HttpException;

-    throw new TeapotException('Sorry this page does not exist!', TeapotException::NOT_FOUND);
+    throw new TeapotException('Sorry this page does not exist!', HttpException::NOT_FOUND);

 ## Coding Standards